Student Support and Wellness

 To assist staff in meeting student needs in accordance with the Ministerial Directive on Inclusive Schooling, the Inclusive Schooling Handbook (August 2017) was developed.
-This handbook provides educator with the approved processes involved in developing Student Support Plans (SSP) and Individual Education Plans (IEP).
-It also contains a TIENET user guide, which details how to access SSPs and IEPs, and a comprehensive Toolbox of blackline masters and templates for educators.
+This handbook provides educators with the approved processes involved in developing Student Support Plans (SSP) and Individual Education Plans (IEP).
+It also contains a Technology for Improving Education Network (TIENET) user guide, which details how to access SSPs and IEPs, and a comprehensive Toolbox of blackline masters and templates for educators.

 Everyone has a responsibility to protect children.
 Because children spend so much of their time in school, school staff may recognize signs and symptoms of child abuse that might otherwise go unnoticed.
-The following resource, revised in 2012, is designed to assist school staff in the process of dealing with child abuse related issues.
+The following resource, revised in 2020, is designed to assist school staff when dealing with child abuse-related issues.

 The Department of Education, Culture and Employment and the Department of Health and Social Services are working collaboratively on a joint Child and Youth Care Counselling (CYCC) Initiative.

 - Placing 42 Child and Youth Care Counsellors into schools/communities that have a student population of 75 or greater with 7 clinical supervisors ensuring quality counselling.

 - Serving the needs of schools/communities who have a student population of less than 75 through a traveling itinerant mental health team with a minimum of three sessions of one in-person (or virtual during pandemic) session per school year.
 In between weeks of service, counselling would be ongoing virtually.
 This service should be providing equitable service for small communities.

 For more information, please visit: NWT Community Counselling Program

 The Career and Education Advisors (CEA) program at the Department of Education, Culture and Employment (ECE) was established to work with Grade 9 to 12 Northwest Territories (NWT) students, to provide career and education advising services.
 Find out more here.